j-winters/cumulative/README.md

 * `manuscript/`: LaTeX source and pre-print pdf.

 ## Running the model
-A simple version of the model can be run as follows:
+The actual simulation runs reported in the paper were parallelized using the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package.
+Below is a simple version of the model for performing a single run:
 ```python
 >>> import ABM_palgrave *
 >>> simulation(n=100,generations=100,trans_param=1.0,optimization=0.6,exploration=0.2,directory='output.txt',run=0,out='False',pspace=[0.5,0.3,0.2])